otavioschwanck/neovim_ruby/README.md

 | , ta  | Run Tests on entire project |
 | , tl  | Run Last Test |

+Super TIP: If you want to scroll in your test output, you need to do it on normal mode.
+Press F5 to exit insert mode, and navigate normaly.
+You close terminal, just use `, + shift + D`

 # Copy and Paste with system clipboard (requires xclip)
 | Commands | Action |
 | --- | ------------|